Virtual Tour

 September – November: Dog Days at the Garden | Select Saturdays

 Bring your K9 companion to explore the beauty and sniffs of the trails a morning stroll between 8 and 11 a.m.
 Please BYOB (bring your own bowl) to fill at water stations.
-Grab a coffee to go from Gertrude’s Café or enjoy a snack at Patio Café, where dog-friendly seating is available.
+Grab a snack at Patio Café, where dog-friendly seating is available.

 September – October: Music in the Garden | Select Fridays